- Education Knowledge Network (EKN)

 You cannot complete this process at Student Central.

-ASCIA anaphylaxis e-training course (for Autumn/1H 2018 students must submit their Certificate of Completion letter to The University no later than 9 February 2018 in order to complete enrolment).
+ASCIA anaphylaxis e-training course (for Autumn/1H 2018 students must submit their Certificate of Completion letter to The University in order to complete enrolment).

 The Department of Education mandates the requirement for pre-service teachers to complete the Australasian Society of Clinical Immunology and Allergy (ASCIA) anaphylaxis e-training course.
 This means prior to commencing your school placement and/or centre setting placement you will need to successfully complete the ACSIA anaphylaxis e-training courses and provide proof to your centre setting and/or school.